mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 - Add a NuGet package reference to `RapidXaml.CodeGen.Maui`.
 - Rebuild the project.
 - If you look in the `Resources/Styles` folder, you'll notice the new file `Colors.cs`.
 (We'll look at the other added file, `Styles.cs`, later.)
-- Inside this file, which was based on Colors.xaml`, you'll find constant values we can reference.
+- Inside this file, which is based on `Colors.xaml`, you'll find constant values we can reference.
 - We can now update `StandardPage.cs` to reference these constants.

 ```diff